sigp/lighthouse/book/src/help_vc.md

             Comma-separated list of beacon API topics to broadcast to all beacon nodes.
 Possible values are: none, attestations, blocks, subscriptions, sync-committee.
 Default (when flag is omitted) is to broadcast subscriptions only.
+        --builder-boost-factor <INTEGER>
+            Percentage multiplier to apply to the builder's payload value when choosing between a builder payload header and payload from the paired execution node.
+This parameter is only relevant if the beacon node is connected to a builder, deems it safe to produce a builder payload, and receives valid responses from both the builder endpoint and the paired execution node.
         --builder-registration-timestamp-override <builder-registration-timestamp-override>
             This flag takes a unix timestamp value that will be used to override the timestamp used in the builder api registration